“David Cataraga”

 April 2025: Grudge Released

 The film was made public.
 It was raw, precise, and unlike anything its early viewers expected.
-While it wasn’t widely seen, those who engaged with it deeply reported a sense of cognitive alignment with the character’s disintegration, a narrative not watched, but endured.
+While it wasn’t widely seen, those who engaged with it deeply reported a sense of cognitive alignment with the character’s disintegration, a narrative not watched but endured.
 What emerged from the feedback was validation not of tone or concept, but of structure.
 Viewers were noticing what Cataraga had systematized: emotional reality manifesting as world-building law.

 May 2025: Auntrolye Framework Finalized

 In response to recurring narrative behaviors, Cataraga finalized the genre framework.
-It included the now-official three-tier law system (Category I, II, III) and formal definitions of how Auntrolye handles memory, perception, and causality.
+It included the now-official three-tier law system (Category I, II) and formal definitions of how Auntrolye handles memory, perception, and causality.
 With its rules now clearly defined and repeatable across different potential stories, Auntrolye was no longer a film type.
 It was a genre, with architectural proof.

 June 2025: Public Resistance & Rejection

 Cataraga began sharing his findings widely.
 He sent material to BBC, CNN, and multiple film departments, only to be met with dismissal or indifference.
-On Reddit, he attempted to engage with critical communities, philosophy, screenwriting, film theory, but was banned for “over-conceptualizing” and “thinking too loud.”
+On Reddit, he attempted to engage with critical communities, philosophy, screenwriting, and film theory but was banned for “over-conceptualizing” and “thinking too loud.”
 He messaged LinkedIn professionals, scholars, and filmmakers, only to face silence or confusion.
 While the world praised innovation in hindsight, real-time discovery was unwelcome.
 Rather than deterring him, this resistance only affirmed the genre's necessity: when something truly new emerges, the first reaction is rejection, not recognition.

 July 2025: Public Launch of the Auntrolye Movement

 Undeterred, Cataraga formalized the public launch of Auntrolye.
 The official site went live, complete with framework, history, proof of concept, and genre definitions.
 He began educating others, not by trying to be accepted, but by offering clarity.
-What started as personal necessity had become public architecture.
-Auntrolye was no longer a singular creation, it was a movement with structure, history, and purpose.
+What started as a personal necessity had become public architecture.
+Auntrolye was no longer a singular creation; it was a movement with structure, history, and purpose.